VRConservation/ywabook/_build/html/_sources/4_geospatial.md

 ```

 However, it may very well be that treatments are effective.
-If we zoom into Brownsville and Camptonville, many treated areas have lower risk levels ({numref}`comm_zoom.png`).
+If we zoom into Brownsville and Camptonville, many treated areas have lower risk levels ({numref}`comm_zoom`).
 Zonal statistics analysis of treatments and the threat index showed that threats were in the lower third distribution of raster values (Mean = 31, Range 1-40 with 17 being high risk and 40 low risk).

 ```{figure} /figures/comm_zoom.png
 :height: 400px